sixtysixx/hurtsir/index.md

    - Open Roblox again and join a game.
    - Click **Inject**.
 Youll be prompted to log in.
    - **Do NOT** click Inject again after logging in; it will handle the rest automatically.

+---

+Might as well put [the discord troubleshooting guide](https://r2.e-z.host/a466cf7c-0034-4d68-80d8-1c7ad54cf3c3/80laz55n.png) in here as well. *Should* be pinned in the #support channel.
+Might make a video later on for users.
+Eh, who knows.